confused-Techie/dtm/README.md

 The goal of **Data Type Methods (DTM)** is to make common interactions with data types faster and simpler.
 While often the methods being exposed are achievable within a few lines of code, but nothing beats having repeatable and simple access to these same functions over and over.

+If you'd like to add new methods, feel free to make a PR after reviewing the [docs](./docs/creating_new_methods.md)!

 ## API

 <!--DO NOT TOUCH!
 Automatically handled by ./scripts/docs/generate.js -->